mzallocco/CP_device/README.md

 Participants.

-The idea for this device was envisaged by Virginia Quellmalz-Zallocco who during her health studies was an observer for the care given to these children.
+The idea for this device was envisaged by Virginia Quellmalz-Zallocco who observered the care given to these children during her health care studies.

 Virginia designed and constructed the enclosure, and is responsible for marketing the product.
-Recently presented the need, and demonstrated the device at Carnegie University as a potential for project research and accepted by senior students.
+Recently presented the need, and demonstrated the device at Carnegie University as a potential for research project and accepted as such by senior students.

 The coding, circuit design and implementation for the first iteration was done by Mauro Zallocco.